mikegrudic/gizmo_leshouches/README.md

 ### Config flags for different feedback mechanisms

 * Radiation: to enable the full, 5-band radiative transfer treatment, enable `SINGLE_STAR_FB_RAD`.
 This will account for photons in the EUV (i.e. H-ionizing), FUV, NUV, Optical/Near-IR, and far-IR bands.
 To get more granular control over which radiation bands you include, see e.g. `test/HII_region/Config.sh`.
 Another important parameter is the speed-of-light-reduction factor, which allows us to take larger timesteps by slowing down light.
-A good setting to start with is `RT_SPEEDOFLIGHT_
+A good setting to start with is `RT_SPEEDOFLIGHT_REDUCTION=1e-4`, which sets it to $30 \rm km\,s^{-1}$: very slow, but fast enough to get HII region dynamics mostly right.
+To disable radiation pressure and isolated the pure effects of thermal gas pressure in your HII region, you can use `RT_DISABLE_RAD_PRESSURE`.
 * Winds: `SINGLE_STAR_FB_WINDS=2` is the default setting.
 The value is a bitflag: the least-significant bit toggles whether the Vink 2001 mass-loss prescription is used, otherwise the weaker STARFORGE prescription is used.
 The next-to-least significant bit toggles whether to use the more-powerful Sabhahit 2022 prescription for very massive stars.
 The default `2` setting combines the STARFORGE prescription and the Sahahit prescription (taking the larger of two $\dot{M}$'s).
 * Supernovae: `SINGLE_STAR_FB_SNE` makes stars explode in a $10^51 \rm erg$ supernova at the end of their lifetime.
 Note that you will need to initialize the star's age appropriately if you want a SN to go off at the beginning of your simulation.